 The consensus has shifted over time.
-To begin with it was thought to be the automation power of computers and computation.
-Then it was the ability to collapse time and space through telecommunications.
-More recently it has been seen as the valuecreating power of information, a resource that can be reused, shared, distributed or exchanged without any inevitable loss of value; indeed value is sometimes multiplied.
+To begin with it was thought to be the automation power of computers and computation; then it was the ability to collapse time and space through telecommunications.
+More recently it has been seen as the value-creating power of information, a resource that can be reused, shared, distributed or exchanged without any inevitable loss of value; indeed value is sometimes multiplied.
+Today's fascination with competing on invisible assets means that people now see knowledge and its relationship with intellectual capital as the critical resource, because it underpins innovation and renewal.